YousefMahmod/college-gate-front-end/README.md

 ## License

-> This software is licensed under MIT License, See [License](https://github.com/AbdallahHemdan/oudFrontend/blob/master/LICENSE) for more information ©AbdallahHemdan.
+> This software is licensed under MIT License, See [License](https://github.com/AbdallahHemdan/oudFrontend/blob/master/LICENSE) for more information ©youssefGithub99.